elgw/nd2tool/README.md

  - [ ] Collect various nd2 files for testing.
  - [ ] Check for inconsistent dz values between image planes (shake detection).
- - [ ] Include the Nikon library in the repo (when permissions are sorted out).

 Maybe some day:
  - [ ] Support time series.
  - [ ] check that the channel names are valid file names?
- - [ ] As an option to the Nikon library, consider adopting from [Open-Science-Tools/nd2reader](https://github.com/Open-Science-Tools/nd2reader).
+ - [ ] As alternative to the Nikon library, consider adopting from [Open-Science-Tools/nd2reader](https://github.com/Open-Science-Tools/nd2reader).
  - [ ] Write tiff files without the tiff library like on [fTIFFw](https://github.com/elgw/fTIFFw) for some extra speed.

 ### Done

+ - [x] Include Nikon's nd2-library in the repo.
  - [x] Metadata about resolution is transferred from nd2 files to tif files so that the correct resolution is found by ImageJ.
  - [x] It is checked that the image data is stored as 16-bit,